nio101/BASECAMP/readme.md

 autorestart=true
 ```
 program logs should then be available through the supervisor http UI.
+_supervisord_ is installed using pip, run with an entry like this on in `/etc/crontab`:
++ `@reboot root supervisord -c /home/chip/supervisord.conf`

 **Logs and configurations** are handled locally, and source code is managed using a single github basecamp project.